thecodedog/tapr/docs/source/index.rst

 structure.
 While libraries like numpy, pandas, and xarray facilitate similar patterns, not all operations and data types are handled as nicely as they are in |project|.

-Further more, |project| is designed to facilitate tabular programming in a way that maximizes expressiveness without a cost to the one of the key tenets of python
-programming: Explicit is better than implicit.

 For a better idea of what |project| has to offer, checkout the |project| :doc:`Overview <./overview>`.